 Electors are not federally bound to follow the state’s popular vote and only 29 states have laws about “faithless electors.”
 A faithless elector is one that does not vote who they pledged they would.
 This means in a winner-takes-all state like Arizona that does not have a law controlling faithless electors, an elector could decide to vote for the Republican candidate even if the state’s popular vote was for the Democratic candidate (“States..”).
 Even in states with faithless elector laws, violating the law does not come with hefty consequences.
 In fact, most states only have a $1,000 fine (“States..”).

+Summary

 For a presidential ticket to officially win an election, it needs 270 electoral votes.
 270 votes is exactly half of the electoral votes plus one, giving that candidate the majority.
-This means an election could 270es.
+This means an election could result in one candidate winning by receiving 270 votes while the other loses with 268 votes.
 It is important to reiterate that when people are voting, they are voting for electors to choose who they are casting their vote for, not the specific candidate.
-This is why the results come will not be the official results of the election.
-Until, there is not an official winner of election (DeSilver).
+This is why the results come Election Day will not be the official results of the election.
+Until the electors certify their votes, there is not an official winner of the presidential election (DeSilver).
 December 14th is the official day electors meet to cast their votes.
 Until December 8th, states are able to continue to change their “vote” based on late ballots, any potential controversy, lawsuits, or contests.
 Up until the 8th states do not have to officially certify the candidate who won the state and then electoral voting will take place on December 14th (DeSilver).
-This result will officially determine the next President; however, the official inauguration does not take place until January so there is a possibility of conflict and contested votes changing the results after electors vote
+This result will officially determine the next President; however, the official inauguration does not take place until January so there is a possibility of conflict and contested votes changing the results after electors vote.

-Once the new or incumbent presidential ticket is officially declared the winner of the election, the next four years take place and the U.S. repeats the process.
+Once the new or incumbent presidential ticket is officially declared the winner of the election, the next four years take place, and the U.S. repeats the process.
 An individual is only eligible for two four-year terms at a total of eight years as President, even if the terms are not consecutive.
-In summary, the presidential election process takes about eleven months total, consists o citizens casting their votes to declare electors for a presidential ticket, those electors then casting their votes either for the ticket their state elected or being a faithless elector and voting otherwise.
+In summary, the presidential election process takes about eleven months total, consists of citizens casting their votes to declare electors for a presidential ticket, those electors then casting their votes either for the ticket their state elected, or being a faithless elector and voting otherwise.
 The process then ends in January with a new four-year term for the winning administration.

 History of the Electoral College